cslarsen/mickey-scheme-historic/README.md

     mickey> (cdr '(1 2 3)))
     (2 3)

-I like the old school "car" and "could-er" forms because because you can compose them, so that you can extract the `car` of the `cdr` like so:
+I like the old school "car" and "could-er" forms because you can compose them, so that you can extract the `car` of the `cdr` like so:

     mickey> (cadr '(1 2 3))